-- To pause the slide show, press <♠>.
+- To pause the slide show, press <(€)>.
 During pause, [II] will be displayed on the upper left of the image.
-Press <♠> again to resume the slide show. - During the automatic playback of still images, you can press the <INFO.> button to switch the display format (p.344). - During movie playback, you can adjust the sound volume by turning the In a diagram of the sound volume by turning the - During auto playback or pause, you can turn the <>> dial to view another image. - During auto playback, auto power off will not take effect. - The display time may vary depending on the image. - To view the slide show on a TV set, see page 379.
+Press <(€)> again to resume the slide show. - During the automatic playback of still images, you can press the <INFO.> button to switch the display format (p.344). - During movie playback, you can adjust the sound volume by turning the dial. - During auto playback or pause, you can turn the <>> dial to view another image. - During auto playback, auto power off will not take effect. - The display time may vary depending on the image. - To view the slide show on a TV set, see page 379.